matt57225/bovada-hand-history-converter/README.md

 <a id="Windows"></a>
 ## Windows
 Complete the following steps in order.
-If you have already set up <a href="https://github.com/matt57225/betonline-hand-history-converter" target="_blank">BetOnline Hand History Converter</a> or <a href="https://github.com/matt57225/betonline-live-hand-history-converter" target="_blank">BetOnline Live Hand History Converter</a>, you can skip to step 4

 #### *Short Version*
 1. Install <a href="https://www.python.org/downloads/" target="_blank">Python</a>  2.7.x (install the latest 2.7.x which is probably 2.7.11)